Xexr/wisdom/README.md

 - When you die you take absolutely nothing with you except your reputation. [^second]

+- If someone is trying to convince you it’s not a pyramid scheme, it’s a pyramid scheme. [^third]

+- To be wealthy, accumulate all those things that money can’t buy. [^third]

+- Don’t loan money to a friend unless you are ready to make it a gift.
+If they are true friend, offer it as a gift at the outset. [^third]

+- All the greatest gains in life — in wealth, relationships, or knowledge —come from the magic of compounding interest — amplifying small steady gains.
+All you need for abundance is to keep adding 1% more than you subtract on a regular basis. [^third]

+- To succeed, get other people to pay you; to become wealthy, help other people to succeed. [^third]

+- Be frugal in all things, except in your passions splurge. [^third]

 ### Time

 - When you get an invitation to do something in the future, ask yourself: would you accept this if it was scheduled for tomorrow?
 Not too many promises will pass that immediacy filter. [^second]

+- Be governed not by the tyranny of the urgent but by the elevation of the important. [^third]

+- Your work will be endless, but your time is finite.
+You cannot limit the work so you must limit your time.
+Hours are the only thing you can manage. [^third]

+- Don’t let your email inbox become your to-do list. [^third]

 ---